AlecZytkowski/calcu-finance/README.md

 ## Description

-A dynamic ReactJS project featuring Home Mortgage, Auto Loan, and Refinance calculators.
+A dynamic ReactJS project featuring a Home Mortgage, and an Auto Loan calculator all in one!
 Strengthening skills in ReactJS by utilizing useState, while enabling real-time, user-triggered calculations.
 Empowering users to make informed financial decisions through interactive interfaces.

 # Getting Started with Create React App